-‘Time has stopped’: Grieving father relives Turkish quake
+‘Time has stopped’: grieving father relives Turkish quake

 The Ebrar housing complex was built on unstable ground, using poor quality material and concrete that could be crumbled into little pieces by hand, according to the conclusions of a report by legal experts.

-Two of the contractors involved in its construction rejected charges of wilful negligence when they appeared in court for the first time earlier this month.
+Two of the contractors involved in the construction rejected charges of wilful negligence when they appeared in court for the first time earlier this year.

 “A year has passed and one of the developers is still on the run.
-They build it on a former river bed.
+They built it on a former river bed.
 Those who authorised the construction are also responsible,” he said.

 The family did not file a civil suit, thinking the effort would be in vain.